LamaAni/filebase_api/README.md

 # ALPHA

+### WARNING

+This project is undergoing structural changes and should be used with care.

 # Core principle of operation

 1. Uses file extensions to determine the role of each file in the webserver.